 Some parts are challenging to hold down with clamps, especially parts manufactured from flat sheets of metal or plastic.
 Clamps also get in the way of the cutter.
 So, a vacuum chuck can provide a great way to machine a part material without the worry of clamps blocking the cutting.

-Can I Hold Any Part with Vacuum?
+Can I Hold Any Part with a Vacuum Holding Fixture?

 No. Vacuum works on a principle of applied force against the part material.
 So, the holding vertical force, created by atmospheric pressure, is based on the part area.
 A small part won’t generate a lot of holding force.
 A large part will generate a ton (literally!) of part holding force.